Profile Picture

 TLDR: Our spiritual recognition of hell vs. heaven is an internal navigation mechanism guided by the external long-term fact of the sun's explosion.
 There are two opposite directions: one leading to hell (extreme heat from the sun killing all common life) and one leading to heaven (escaping and everlasting life director).

-from our collective soil of all encompasing life, you were given sensing and recognition abilities and believes compass mechanism to position, situate and orient, to not end up in hell, but self-correct out of the hell signs and reappoint your actions towards heavens, into next life in new constellations
+from our collective soul of all encompassing life, you were given sensing and recognition abilities and believes compass mechanism to position, situate and orient, to not end up in hell, but self-correct out of the hell signs and reappoint your actions towards heavens, into next life in new constellations

 K-type orange dwarf suns, take longest years to practically sustain life, before destruction.